gondo/bouk.github.io/_posts/2014-05-01-elasticsearch-rce.md

 ## Additional targets

 Disabling scripting will prevent code execution, but that still leaves us with the issue of being able to query and administer the instance without limit.
 A webpage can easily dump the whole database running on your machine, sensitive data included.
+This is impossible to fix by the Elasticsearch developers without adding authentication or CSRF protection.

-If an attacker can figure out the internal address of your production Elasticsearch instance (hint: assume they can), you're also open to leaking your production data.
+If an attacker can figure out the internal address of your production Elasticsearch instance, you're also open to leaking your production data.
 If your development machine is connected to a VPN which provides access to the Elasticsearch cluster, an attacker can easily query or [shut down](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/cluster-nodes-shutdown.html) your cluster simply by making you visit a webpage.

 ### Notes